behindthefirewalls/Parsero/README.md

     302 Found       The requested resource resides temporarily under a different URI.
     ...

 Also, that the administrator write a robots.txt, it doesn't mean that the files or direcotories typed in this file will not be indexed by Bing, Google, Yahoo...
-For this reason, Parsero is capable to perform search in Bing to locate content indexed whithout the web administrator authorization.
+For this reason, Parsero is capable of searching in Bing to locate content indexed whithout the web administrator authorization.

 Installing:
 ==========